golangci/golangci-lint/README.md

 # Performance
 Benchmarks were executed on MacBook Pro (Retina, 13-inch, Late 2013), 2,4 GHz Intel Core i5, 8 GB 1600 MHz DDR3.
 It has 4 cores and concurrent linting as a default consuming all cores.
-Benchmark were run (and measured) automatically, see the code [here](https://github.com/golangci/golangci-lint/blob/master/test/bench_test.go) (`BenchmarkWithGometalinter`).
+Benchmark was run (and measured) automatically, see the code [here](https://github.com/golangci/golangci-lint/blob/master/test/bench_test.go) (`BenchmarkWithGometalinter`).

 We measure peak memory usage (RSS) by tracking of processes RSS every 5 ms.

 ## Comparison with gometalinter
-We compare golangci-lint and gometalinter in default mode, but explicitly enabl all linters because of small differences in the default configuration.
+We compare golangci-lint and gometalinter in default mode, but explicitly enable all linters because of small differences in the default configuration.
 ```bash
 $ golangci-lint run --no-config --issues-exit-code=0 --deadline=30m \
 	--disable-all --enable=deadcode  --enable=gocyclo --enable=golint --enable=varcheck \